Valdecy/CART/README.md

 # CART (Classification And Regression Trees)

 CART Algorithm uses the Gini Index measure to analyse numerical data.
 Categorical data is handled by a one-hot encoding transformation, creating in this way, a dummy variable for each category.
-This guarantees that the binary splits will always occurs.
+This guarantees that the binary splits will always occur.
 The function returns: 1) The decision tree rules.
 2) The total number of rules.

 * Xdata = Dataset Attributes